Ragenose/t2ee/doc/architectural_design.md

 ### 8. Apache Guacamole

 Apache Guacamole is a clientless remote protocol gateway running on browsers.
-It was originally designedned to SSH connection via one button on the instance cards.
+It was originally designed to open SSH/VNC connection via one button on the instance cards.
 But due to time constraints, Guacamole will not be integrated into the project instead it will just run as a standalone container to open SSH or VNC connection.